Russia continues to reap huge profits from its oil, even as the West seeks new sanctions once morest the country.

 Kayrros, a satellite data analytics company, said the amount of crude in European storage facilities was still “well below” the normal range at this time of year.

 A report by the Eurasia Group said: “The gradual elimination of the use of Russian oil by the European Union, is likely to lead to persistent and extremely difficult turmoil in the global market as European refineries stockpile fuel and raise the prices of other imports to prepare for the embargo on Russian fuel.
 In doing so, they will tighten the global market for these products.
-This could get worse if the Group of Seven countries impose insurance restrictions on oil tankers, many of which fly other countries’ flags, Bock added.
+This might get worse if the Group of Seven countries impose insurance restrictions on oil tankers, many of which fly other countries’ flags, Bock added.

 Without insurance, most tanker operators will refrain from sending their ships to Russia.
-Many tanker operators or their clients – such as billionaire Mukesh Ambani’s India’s Reliance Industries – do other types of business that could be subject to US or EU sanctions.
+Many tanker operators or their clients – such as billionaire Mukesh Ambani’s India’s Reliance Industries – do other types of business that might be subject to US or EU sanctions.

 India, Russia